kopsha/hopeless-programming/_posts/2025-10-30-automation-anxiety.md

 We didn't eliminate toil.
 We just abstracted it.
 Wrapped it in YAML.
-And called it DevOps.
+Called it DevOps,
+and congratulated ourselves on moving faster.

+But somewhere, in every company,
-Somewhere, a junior engineer asks,
+a junior engineer asks:
-> "So… what actually happens after I push?"
+> "So... what actually happens after I push?"
 > And the room goes quiet.

 #DevOps #Automation #SoftwareEngineering #TechHumor #Observability